 Data management and manipulation prior to content entry

 Taoti will programmatically migrate as much content as is possible within the hours allocated for this task.
 However, there may be limitations to how much can be achieved, due to the current content structure and cleanliness of the data.
 Manual content entry and/or manual updates of content will likely be needed; these tasks may include but are not limited to tagging of content, removing hardcoded links, converting files, etc. IFES staff will be trained on managing content within Drupal and will need to manage manual content entry as needed unless additional hours are authorized on the project.

+Commenting on some content types

+This requirement was removed from scope for launch but could be implemented using the hours allocated for maintenance following launch.

 Compatibility